syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Labels-Customization.md

 ---
 layout: post
-title: Label Support for Syncfusion® RangeSlider control for Xamarin.Android
+title: Label Support for Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to set label and their positions in RangeSlider control
+description: Learn how to set labels and customize their positions in RangeSlider control
 platform: Xamarin.Android
 control: RangeSlider
 documentation: ug
 ---

-# Customizing labels
+# Customizing Labels

 ## ShowValueLabel